mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-1-3.md

 There is a lot happening in this component, it can be summarized by the following:

-- Our counter subscribe component accepts the StateStore as a cascading parameter just like the counter component
+- Our counter subscriber component accepts the StateStore as a cascading parameter just like the counter component
 - We declare a variable for the "CurrentCount" that will be displayed in the UI
 - We override the "OnInitialized" method to subscribe to the events
-- We implement a method for each event that updates the "CurrentCount" and calls the "StateHasChanged" method to notify the component to re-render
+- We implement a method for each event that updates the "CurrentCount" property and calls the "StateHasChanged" method to notify the component to re-render
 - We implement the "IDisposable" interface to un-subscribe from the events

 I updated the "index.razor" component to display both components for simplicity.